-What does have to do with your Rottweiler running with you, you might be wondering?
+You might wonder, what does it have to do with your Rottweiler running with you?

-What this means is that until the growing up phase is complete and your dog’s bone plates are fully fused, too much exercise can actually injure your Rottweiler (we will talk more about this here shortly).
+This means that until the growing-up phase is complete and your dog’s bone plates are fully fused, too much exercise can injure your Rottweiler (we will discuss this here shortly).

 For this reason, the best approach is always to talk with your dog’s veterinarian at each health checkup and find out how your Rottweiler puppy’s growth is progressing.

-You can get advice on what type of exercise and how much exercise your puppy can do based on their individual growth pattern.
+You can get advice on what type of exercise and how much exercise your puppy can do based on its growth pattern.

-We will also take a more general look at appropriate exercises for each life stage, but since every Rottweiler puppy will grow at a slightly different rate, it is vital to customize this information to your dog’s growth.
+We will also take a more general look at appropriate exercises for each life stage.
+Still, since every Rottweiler puppy will grow at a slightly different rate, it is vital to customize this information to your dog’s growth.

 Health Issues Linked to Running With a Rottie Puppy

-The Rottweiler Bible book points out, too-fast bone growth can cause joint, bone, and muscular issues in adulthood.
+The Rottweiler Bible says that too-fast bone growth can cause joint, bone, and muscular issues in adulthood.

-As PetMD explains, are three main health issues that veterinarians now know can be triggered by running too early or too much with a large breed puppy like a Rottweiler.
+As PetMD explains, there are three main health issues veterinarians now know can be triggered by running too early or too much with a large breed puppy like a Rottweiler.

 OCD (Osteochondritis Dessicans)

-OCD is a condition where the cartilage doesn’t grow properly and turn into bone as a dog grows up.
-It can cause a number of health issues, including pain and constant lameness.
+OCD is a condition where the cartilage doesn’t grow properly and turns into bone as a dog grows up.
+It can cause several health issues, including pain and constant lameness.

 Hip and elbow dysplasia

-Hip and elbow dysplasia are common in large breed dogs for both genetic and environmental reasons.
+Hip and elbow dysplasia are common in large-breed dogs for genetic and environmental reasons.

 Dysplasia is a term to describe a malformation in the ball and socket joint in the hip or elbow.
 When the joint doesn’t form properly, the leg doesn’t work properly.